-The Coast Capital Savings Stage is a second stage offering free DJ music and other entertainment.
-Scheduled local DJs for the night in 2017 included Fresh Cut, Rico Uno, DJ Marvel and DJ Goodspin.
-The stage is usually located in Jack Poole Plaza on the far side of the Vancouver Convention Centre, but 2008 details may vary.
+A second stage used to offer free DJ music and other entertainment in Jack Poole Plaza beginning at 7:00 pm.
+Scheduled local DJs for the night in 2018 included DJ Seko, Rico Uno, Kutcorners and DJ Marvel.
+Rico Uno and DJ Marvel played the previous year as well, as did DJ Goodspin and Fresh Cut.
+The stage was usually located in Jack Poole Plaza on the far side of the Vancouver Convention Centre.

-In addition to the above two stages, the free New Year’s Eve celebrations also include a number of outdoor Pop-Up Performance Zones featuring fire dancing and spinning shows, Neon Robots, yo-yo demonstrations and other popular acts.
+In addition to the above two stages, the free New Year’s Eve celebrations from past years also included a number of outdoor Pop-Up Performance Zones featuring fire dancing and spinning shows, Neon Robots, yo-yo demonstrations and other popular acts.

 Indoor Premium Experience

-In addition to the above free street party and music venues, there are also a couple of ticketed event options to celebrate at and watch the fireworks from.
-They include the following:
+In addition to the above free street party and music venues, there also used to be a couple of ticketed event options to celebrate at and watch the fireworks from.
+See the following for details.

 Indoor Celebration Pass

-In 2018 the Indoor Celebration Pass cost between around $69 per person and gets ticket holders into the Vancouver Convention Centre and access to the Celebration Zone, family-friendly activities and a couple of dance rooms.
+The Indoor Celebration Pass in 2019 cost around $69 per person and got ticket holders into the Vancouver Convention Centre and access to the Celebration Zone, family-friendly activities and a couple of dance rooms.

-Last year there was also a separate Indoor Family Zone where tickets cost $34 per person and activities included a “Kids Can Dance” party, noisemakers, face painting and hot chocolate.
-In 2018 there will not be a separate Family Zone; instead, the Indoor Celebration Pass area will include extra fun activities for kids.
+In previous years there was also a separate Indoor Family Zone where tickets cost $34 per person and activities included a “Kids Can Dance” party, noisemakers, face painting and hot chocolate.
+In 2018 there was not be a separate Family Zone; instead, the Indoor Celebration Pass area included extra fun activities for kids.

 Indoor VIP Experience

-Tickets for the Indoor VIP Experience cost about $178 per person, which is a fair bit more than last year’s ~$145 early bird price and ~$165 regular price (both of which included the online fees).
+Tickets for the Indoor VIP Experience in 2019 cost about $178 per person, which is a fair bit more than the previous year’s ~$145 early bird price and ~$165 regular price (both of which included the online fees).

-The Indoor VIP Experience takes place in the ballroom of the Vancouver Convention Centre which features giant wall-to-ceiling windows that offer exceptional (and warm and dry) views of the fireworks.
-Other benefits of VIP passes include expedited admission, free coat check services, a midnight glass of champagne, and access to the VIP Lounge and buffet of appetizers.
+The Indoor VIP Experience took place in the ballroom of the Vancouver Convention Centre which features giant wall-to-ceiling windows that offer exceptional (and warm and dry) views of the fireworks.
+Other benefits of VIP passes included expedited admission, free coat check services, a midnight glass of champagne, and access to the VIP Lounge and buffet of appetizers.

 Note: For comparison, tickets for the TRUE North Indoor Experience in 2016 started at about $106 for early bird tickets, $137 for general admission and up to about $238 for VIP tickets.
 2016 performers included The Sheepdogs, Delhi 2 Dublin and the Humans.